 How long do you spend on each of your paintings?

-Aside from that recent collaboration with Jérémie have you done any other work for other brands or clients?
+Aside from your recent collaboration with Jérémie have you done work for other brands or clients?

 And then there’s another graphic coming out for Magenta, I did a graphic for Soy Panday.